Administrative Law (3 hrs.)

 This seminar will cover private securities litigation, principally in the form of fraud-on-the-market class actions, from both a practical and policy standpoint.
 The goal is to use primary materials from actual litigated cases as a means to teach the applicable law in an interesting way based on how the issues arise in a real case.
 At the same time, these real cases will allow students to weigh the policy issues implicated by this type of litigation in a more concrete way.
 The instructor intends to include a simulation component, in which students will conduct moot arguments of motions in actual pending cases.
 Mr. Borden.
 [Catalog 534B]

-Securities and Exchange Commission Student Honors Program (3 hrs.) - EL
+Securities and Exchange Commission Scholars Program (3 hrs.) - EL

 A clinical externship program under the supervision of Securities and Exchange Commission staff attorneys.
 Projects in the past have involved the drafting of proposed statutes and rules, investigation of industry and issues practices, and litigation of civil enforcement actions and administrative proceedings.
-Students attend a weekly seminar at the SEC covering different topics in securities law.
-Students are required to devote 180 hours during the semester of enrollment (including time spent in the weekly seminar) to fieldwork activities at the SEC.
+Students who are taking a Law School for-credit externship for the first time must simultaneously be enrolled in the one credit Becoming a Lawyer course.
+During the semester of enrollment students are required to devote either 120 hours (two credits) or 180 hours (three credits) to fieldwork activities at the SEC.
 Students in this program are subject to the commission’s conflict of interests rule.
 Completion of corporations, securities courses, and other related experience improves, but does not define, the student’s chances of being selected by the SEC for this limited-enrollment program.
 There is an early application process for admission to this course.
 Contact the clinical programs office for details.
 Students should not submit an application to participate unless they are prepared to accept a placement if selected.
 Grading is on a pass/fail basis.
 [Catalog 937]

 This course provides an in-depth analysis of several themes central to the regulation of exchange and over-the-counter trading in domestic securities.
 Topics covered include purpose and operation of securities markets; the implementation of self-regulatory oversight with focus upon the relationship between the exchanges and broker/dealers and the exchanges and the Securities and Exchange Commission; regulation of broker/dealers; the implication of listed and unlisted trading; the development of the national market system and the system’s reliance upon intermarket communication and execution systems and brokers’ performance of fiduciary duties of best execution; order flow issues; alternative trading systems and competition in the securities market; and the impact of off-board trading restrictions.
 This course requires a qualifying course paper that fulfills one half of the upper-level writing requirement.
 It is strongly advisable, but not an absolute prerequisite, that students registering for the seminar have taken at least one securities course.
 Limited enrollment.
 Mr. Ryan.
 [Catalog 647]